 I am teaming up again with my friends from No Place Like Home to bring you 8 times the decluttering ideas and motivation.
-And, because we know that a little carrot at the end of the stick is always helpful, we’re offering a carrot in the shape of a $150 gift card from The Container Store to one lucky reader.

 So, let’s get busy!
 If you remember, I undertook a MAJOR declutter this time last year.
 Pop over to this post which is filled with suggestions for clearing out the declutter and where to take your discards.

 In a nutshell, I picked up just about every kitchen gadget I owned, laid it out on the counter and really considered it’s usefulness.
 In doing this, I found some items I thought I had lost, as well as multiples of several items.

 By being ruthless in this process, I removed 117 pounds of stuff from my kitchen alone and at the end of the 4 week period we removed a total of 1,330 pounds from our home.

 I am pleased to say that at the end of one year, my kitchen is still in good shape and there is really not much to get rid of.
 By following my rule of ‘When I bring 1 thing into my home I need to remove 1 thing’, I’ve kept duplication and clutter to a minimum and still have a clutter-free kitchen.

 However, there are two areas that I really didn’t do a deep dive on last year that I will pick up on this year as they both have helped me keep my pantry orderly: